The Challenge

 If you are having trouble receiving the reset email here are some helpful tips:

-- Check your junk or spam folders
+• Check your junk or spam folders

-- Click here to contact us, call 1300 65 65 85, or message us on Facebook and we can reset your password for you.
+• Click here to contact us, call 1300 65 65 85, or message us on Facebook and we can reset your password for you.
 Make sure to let us know your full name and email you used to register.

 Why are WA participants encouraged to play in April?

 Solar UV (ultraviolet) intensity levels vary throughout the year and are highest in the middle of summer.
 Sun protection is recommended whenever is the UV Index is 3 or above.
 In Western Australia, December UV index levels will routinely reach 11 to 13 across the state.
 The UV is slightly lower in October and November, ranging from a maximum of 8 in the south of WA to 13 in the north.
-For this reason, we recommend that participants choose a date in October or early November to hold their fundraiser as the UV will be lower.
+For this reason, we recommend that participants choose a date in April to hold their fundraiser as the UV will be lower.
 Not sure when to use sun protection?
 Check the UV forecast on the free SunSmart app, Bureau of Meteorology weather forecasts, or www.myuv.com.au.

 COVID-19